-Do you really want put yourself out there and step far outside your comfort zone?
+Are you willing to put yourself out there and step far outside your comfort zone?

 If you answered “no” to any of the above questions, you might not be serious or ready to start your own consulting business.
 And that’s OK.